PatrickKyei/exception/_posts/2022-05-24-things-you-should-cancel-from-your-life.md

 ## Aimless social media browsing

-There are a lot good things that the internet and social media offers.
-These days are a lot of ways one coudl promote their businesses on social media platforms like facebook, tiktok and linkedin.
+The internet and social media have a lot of positive aspects.
+There are numerous strategies to market a business on social media sites such as Facebook, Tictok, and LinkedIn these days.

-But spending your time aimlessly browsing social media does no good to you .
-If you are not building connections, selling a product, promoting your business, learning a skill or selling your talents out there then spend less time on social media.
+However, wasting time idly exploring social media is detrimental to your health.
+Spend less time on social media if you are not building connections, selling a product, marketing your business, learning a skill, or selling your talents.

 Don't become a victim of social media.